cooljeanius/apple-gdb-1824/macsbug/README.txt

    * MacsBug_plugin

-   Both gdbinit-MacsBug-without-plugin and gdbinit-MacsBug are gdb command language scripts one of which you SOURCE from your ~/.gdbinit script (the script that gdb always looks for, and for what it's worth, it looks for a .gdbinit script in the current directory as well).
-In the following sections the difference in the two MacsBug scripts will be explained.
+   Both gdbinit-MacsBug-without-plugin and gdbinit-MacsBug are gdb command language scripts one of which you SOURCE from your ~/.gdbinit script (the script that gdb always looks for, and for what it is worth, it looks for a .gdbinit script in the current directory, as well).
+In the following sections, the difference in the two MacsBug scripts will be explained.

    The MacsBug_plugin is just that; the gdb plugin that implement the MacsBug UI and commands.
 The plugin is loaded by the gdbinit-MacsBug script.

 2. Background

    Once upon a time there was an implementation of Classic MacsBug for gdb using nothing but the command language provided by gdb.
-The file was called "gdbinit-MacsBug" (and since renamed gdbinit-MacsBug-without-plugin) and it is included with this release.
-It supports about 40 of the MacsBug commands.
+The file was called "gdbinit-MacsBug" (and it has since been renamed as gdbinit-MacsBug-without-plugin) and it is included with this release.
+   It supports about 40 of the MacsBugs commands.

    It has the benefit of being totally portable, i.e., it should be able to be used with any version of gdb, on any Unix system, anywhere.
-It's down side is that it cannot do any more that what is provided by the rather limited gdb command language, is interpretive, and thus rather inefficient and in some cases slow, and cannot provide a MacsBug-like screen UI.
+Its downside is that it cannot do any more that what is provided by the rather limited gdb command language, is interpretive, and thus rather inefficient and in some cases slow, and cannot provide a MacsBug-like screen UI.

    To get around these limitations the plugin support in Apple's gdb was utilized which allows the implementation be done in a "real" language.
    Thus the script "gdbinit-MacsBug" is provided which appears to be a very reduced form or "gdbinit-MacsBug-without-plugin" because most of the implementation is provided in the plugin ("MacsBug_plugin") which "gdbinit-MacsBug" loads with a LOAD-PLUGIN Apple gdb command.

    The benefit of using the plugin is that it is very efficient because it "talks" directly to gdb.
 It can provide functionality that the pure script variant cannot like some additional MacsBug commands and behavior as well as a MacsBug-like screen UI.
-It's down side is of course that it is tied directly to the version of gdb (and system) for which it was built.
+Its downside is of course that it is tied directly to the version of gdb (and system) for which it was built.
 Further, because the script uses the LOAD-PLUGIN gdb command it will only work with Apple's version of gdb.
-Since MacsBug is mainly used by Mac developers this should be not be a serious limitation.
+Since MacsBug is mainly used by Mac developers, this should be not be a serious limitation.

    You thus have two choices:

-   (1) Install the totally portable gdbinit-MacsBug-without-plugin script, or, (2) Install the gdbinit-MacsBug script and the MacsBug_plugin file.
+   (1) Install the totally portable gdbinit-MacsBug-without-plugin script, or,
+   (2) Install the gdbinit-MacsBug script and the MacsBug_plugin file.